Frequently Asked Questions

 What data inputs are required for FracBRAIN®?

-- Live streamed pumping data – prior to project start, we will work with the frac company to ensure field internet connectivity and a live data stream.
+- Live streamed pumping data – prior to project start, we will ensure field internet connectivity and a live data stream.

-- Pressure – unfiltered and undampened; we can work with all frac companies to remove their filters prior to project start and locate the transducer beneath the master valve on the wellhead to capture the most relevant data.
+- Pressure – unfiltered and undampened; we remove filters prior to project start and locate the transducer beneath the master valve on the wellhead to capture the most relevant data.

 - Slurry Rate